Skip to main content

 Instead of heading to the Tower of London or Big Ben, or even a hotel to recover, the Spears School of Business senior went straight to ISN's London office, where he would spend the next week immersed in international business operations.

-It was exactly the kind of intensive, real-world experience that the Center for Advanced Global Leadership and Engagement (CAGLE) at Oklahoma State University had envisioned when it partnered with the Dallas-based data and software company to create a new model for student international exposure.
+It was exactly the kind of intensive, real-world experience that the Center for Advanced Global Leadership and Engagement (CAGLE) at Oklahoma State University had envisioned when it partnered with the Dallas-based software company to create a new model for student international exposure.

 Through the initiative of ISN Executive Vice President Brittany Surine, who serves on the CAGLE Advisory Board, ISN and CAGLE designed an experience that combined a traditional internship with meaningful international exposure.